 Commenting on the challenges, Prof. Sekiguchi said: “We need to achieve extreme precision and reliable results.
 Only industry-grade silicon processing equipment – as we fortunately have at our university – can deliver such processing results.
 Thus, using ALLOS’ GaN-on-Si epiwafers which can be processed on silicon lines was the right choice.”
 Adding to Prof. Sekiguchi’s assessment, Dr. Atsushi Nishikawa, CTO of ALLOS said: “With our CMOS line ready GaN-on-Si technologies we unlock the benefits those silicon lines bring – including scalability to 200 and 300 mm for low cost and the exceptionally high reliability and yield levels required for all micro LED applications.”

-Further information you can read in the article co-authored by ALLOS’ co-founder and CTO Dr. Nishikawa in the Japanese Journal of Applied Physics (Jpn.
+Further information you can read in the article by authors from Toyohashi University of Technology and ALLOS Semiconductors in the Japanese Journal of Applied Physics (Jpn.
 J. Appl.
 Phys.
-60, 016503 (2021)).
+60, 016503 (2021)) and contact us directly.

 About Dr. Sekiguchi at Toyohashi University of Technology

 Dr. Sekiguchi has been working on the development of nitride semiconductor for more than 10 years.
 Currently he is considering micro LEDs as a new optogenetic tool for brain science.
 He and his research team are developing a new neural probe that has micro LED for manipulating neural activity and neural recording electrode for recording neural activity using their Si semiconductor process technology and ALLOS’ GaN-on-Si technology.
 They believe that such device development will be a powerful tool for opening up new field of neuroscience.

 About ALLOS Semiconductors